-By inviting a scientist to speak at Shabbat services or having the rabbi be in conversation with a scientist, the congregation will be able to discover integrated lessons from both Judaism and science.
+By inviting a scientist to speak at Shabbat services or having the rabbi be in conversation with a scientist (either in-person, online, or some combination thereof), the congregation will be able to discover integrated lessons from both Judaism and science.

 Adult education and family education programs

-With options that range from a one-time major presentation in a large synagogue to a semester-long course, adult education programs allow for relationship-building and deep explorations.
+With options that range from a one-time major presentation to a semester-long course, adult education programs allow for relationship-building and deep explorations.
 Additionally, family education programs are another option, where parents and children can have the opportunity to explore together the relationship between Judaism and science.

 By creating curricula, offering “guest speakers” in a classroom, and providing resources to students on their way to becoming bar or bat mitzvah, the next generation will be able to see how science and Judaism can come together.

 As Scientists in Synagogues is designed to be grass-roots, many of the topics will arise from the interests and expertise of the specific scientists and clergy.

 Previous synagogues have run programs such as The Size, Age, and Origin of the Universe: Modern Scientific and Jewish Mystical Views, Divinity and Infinity, Is AI Your Friend or Your Foe?, Noah’s Flood: Probing an Ancient Narrative Using Geoscience; How Do We Think?
 Jewish and Scientific Perspectives on Consciousness; God(s) on Other Planets; The Billion-Year-Old Golden Rule of Symbiosis; Is God a Particle Physicist? and What Artificial Intelligence Can Teach Us About Ourselves.
 You can also see some of the past events and the content that came out of them for other ideas.